Super Bowl 50: Post-game

 Newton completed 18 of 41 passes for 265 yards with one interception, two fumbles, and was sacked seven times.
 He was also his team's leading rusher with 45 yards on six carries.
 Brown caught four passes for 80 yards, while Ginn had four receptions for 74 yards.
 Ginn was sacked once on a trick play.
 Ealy was the top defensive performer for Carolina with four total tackles, three sacks, a forced fumble, a fumble recovery, and an interception.
 Defensive end Charles Johnson had four total tackles, a sack, and a forced fumble.
 Linebacker Luke Kuechly had 11 total tackles and a sack, while Thomas Davis had seven total tackles, despite playing just two weeks after breaking his right arm in the NFC Championship.

 Super Bowl 50 featured numerous records from individuals and the two teams.
 Denver won despite being massively outgained in total yards (315–194) and first downs (21–11).
 Their 194 yards and 11 first downs were both the lowest totals ever by a Super Bowl winning team, as the previous record was 244 yards by the Baltimore Ravens in Super Bowl XXXV.
 Only seven other teams had ever gained fewer than 200 yards in a Super Bowl, and all of them had lost.
 The Broncos' seven sacks tied a Super Bowl record set by the Chicago Bears in Super Bowl XX.
 Manning was sacked five times by the Panthers, giving this game highest total (12) of combined sacks in Super Bowl history.
 Kony Ealy tied a Super Bowl record with three sacks, and is the only such player to do so and record an interception.
 Jordan Norwood's 61-yard punt return set a new record, surpassing the old record of 45 yards set by John Taylor in Super Bowl XXIII.
 Denver was just 1-of-14 on third down, while Carolina was 3-of-15.
 The two teams' combined third down conversion percentage of 13.8 was the lowest in Super Bowl history.
 Manning and Newton had quarterback passer ratings of 56.6 and 55.4, respectively, and their added total of 112 is a record lowest aggregate passer rating for a Super Bowl.
-Manning became the oldest quarterback ever to win a Super Bowl at age 39, the first quarterback ever to win a Super Bowl starting for two teams, and the first quarterback ever to win 200 games (regular season and postseason) as a starter.
-Gary Kubiak became the first head coach to win a Super Bowl with the same franchise he went to the Super Bowl with as a player.

-Manning announced his retirement from the NFL a month after the Super Bowl.
-This was also the final game in the career of Panthers defensive lineman Jared Allen, who retired as the NFL's ninth all-time leader in sacks.